MalifaciousGames/Mali-s-Macros/cooldown-macro/readme.md

 The first argument sets the cooldown duration, it accepts numbers in milliseconds or a time string like : `2s`, `.5min`, `500ms`.
 The shortest possible time is 40ms, it also serves as a default if no value is supplied.

 By default, the cooldown is applied only to the element that has been clicked.
-If the second argument is truthy every element inside the macro's body will be affected.
+If the second argument is truthy, every element inside the macro's body will be affected.

 ### Valid click targets